agisga/spitzy/_posts/2015-05-05-documentation.md

 where $\vec{u} = (u\subscript{1,1}, u\subscript{2,1}, \ldots, u\subscript{m,1}, \ldots, u\subscript{1,k}, u\subscript{2,k}, \dots, u\subscript{m,k}, \dots, u\subscript{1,n}, u\subscript{2,n}, \dots, u\subscript{m,n})^T$,
 the matrix $A$ is pentadiagonal with constant values along each (sub-/super-)diagonal, and the right hand side $\vec{b}$ consists of values $f(x\subscript{i,j})$ with the boundary condition $g(x\subscript{i,j})$ subtracted when necessary.
 For more detail on the construction of $\vec{u}$, $A$ and $\vec{b}$ we refer to the definition of `Bvp` in the `spitzy` code.

+It can be shown that the five-point Laplacian is a method of second order (see [Arn11]).

 #### Implementation

 The five-point Laplacian method is implemented in class `Poissons_eq` of the Ruby gem [spitzy](https://github.com/agisga/spitzy).
 It takes as inputs the rectangular domain in form of a range in $x$-direction and a range in $y$-directions, the step size $h$, the Dirichlet boundary condition as a function of $x$ and $y$, and the right hand side function $f(x,y)$ (each function is passed as a `Proc` object, or as `Numeric` if the function is constant).